RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_sourcing.md

 # SOURCING PARTS
 {: .text-center }

-The "S" version was put together to allow users build the printer without too much extra work.
-With that, it was the priority to offer kits to avoid the need to source all the individual parts.
+The "S" version was designed to let users build the printer with minimal extra effort.
+To support that goal, we prioritized offering kits to eliminate the hassle of sourcing individual parts.

-Starting the build with available kit is the preferred choice but you still have the option to source all the parts yourself.
+Starting your build with an available kit is the preferred option, as it saves time, reduces complexity, and typically offers a better price-to-performance ratio.
+That said, sourcing the parts yourself is still a fully supported alternative.

 [KITS]{: .btn .fs-7 .fw-300 .mt-8 .mb-8 .text-yellow-300 .mr-7 }
 [BILL OF MATERIAL]{: .btn .fs-7 .fw-300 .mt-8 .mb-8 .text-yellow-300 }